 Bill helps businesses protect their brands, inventions and copyrights to build business and avoid being sued.
-With more than 30 years experience, Bill has extensive knowledge and expertise in all aspects of patent, trademark, trade secret, and copyright matters including litigation in a broad range of industries.
+With more than 30 years experience, Bill has extensive knowledge in all aspects of patent, trademark, trade secret, and copyright matters including litigation in a broad range of industries.
 He evaluates patents, trademarks, and copyrights along with advising clients on the protection of inventions, trademarks, and copyrightable subject matter.
 Bill is a highly sought-after IP attorney in part due to his proprietary client communication, and project management system, The Harmony System®.

 Bill’s representation includes Fortune 500 clients, small to mid-size privately held companies, and startups.
 He approaches each client matter from the perspective of the business – whether it’s IP rights, IP infringement or litigation.
 Bill listens and asks questions to fully understand what’s critical to his client’s business.
 Unlike many IP attorneys, Bill understands that just having a patent is not important, that protecting the invention and providing value to the client is the true goal.